 Faculty/student research collaboration is supported through Independent Study-Research Project course options.
 Current faculty-led research projects can be found here.
 Students are encouraged to find projects which they can contribute to and become involved in.
 The Office of Research and Creative Scholarship provides resources to students interested in developing research projects or contributing to an existing one.

 Clinical skills are integrated into a number of first-year cohort classes, and students entering the program may begin doctoral practicum once they have completed the required prerequisites.
 The focus of these training experiences, and clinical supervision, is to underscore the importance of accurate diagnosis, reliable and valid assessment, and empirically-supported interventions.
-All students begin their first semester of doctoral practicum at the Andrews Community Counseling Center and may complete their final two semesters there as well, or at an approved outside clinical venue.
+All students begin their first semester of doctoral practicum at the Andrews Community Counseling Center.
+Students must complete all three semesters of practicum at the ACCC.
+If the ACCC is unable to provide clients with presenting problems that are congruent with the student’s program emphasis, the emphasis practicum in the 2nd and 3rd semesters can be completed at an approved off-site location, but the student must still register for practicum classes and obtain the necessary approval.
 Students are also required to complete a one-year full-time clinical internship prior to graduation.

 Students entering the program have their progress evaluated in areas such as coursework, seminars, scholarships, exams, and related program requirements.
 Further information on the program's Philosophy for Student Evaluations can be seen here.